bitovi/academy/src/rxjs/10-show-paying.md

   @codepen
   @highlight 12

-- Read a value from an observable's last emitted value with the conditional operator (`?.`) like:
+- Read a value from an observable’s last emitted value with the conditional operator (`?.`) like:
   ```html
   {{ (paymentStatus$ | async)?.status }}